starryeye/spring-guide/Getting-Started-Guides/README.md

 Learn How to create a RESTful web service with Spring.
 https://spring.io/guides/gs/rest-service/

-project
-- restservice
+project : restservice
-new learn
+new learn : record type, MockMvc
-- record, MockMvc

 ## 2. Scheduling Tasks